AssafHalsadi/Tests_ImageProcessingEx02/docs/README.md

 ## :books: Documentation
 [![](https://user-images.githubusercontent.com/4301109/70686099-3855f780-1c79-11ea-8141-899e39459da2.png)](https://assafhalsadi.github.io/Tests_ImageProcessingEx02/. )

-Easy navigation through this README file can be found here
+:arrow_up: _Easy navigation through this README file can be found here_ :arrow_up:

 ## Requirements
 To run the tests you will only need the following things: